BetweenBooks/BetweenBooks.github.io/reviews/2020/capital-and-ideology-thomas-piketty-2020.md

-- Page 226 - Discussion of the relationship between France and Haiti and how France, to this day, doesn't agree it owes any financial debt (after enforcing incredibly harsh extractions justified by the loss of income from abolution of slavery.)
+- Page 226 - Discussion of the relationship between France and Haiti and how France, to this day, doesn't agree it owes any financial debt (after enforcing incredibly harsh extractions justified by the loss of income from abolition of slavery.)

-- Page 248 - Observation that in Brazil in 1891 they decided to ban the illiterate from voting, which in the 1950s exluded more than 50 percent of the population.
+- Page 248 - Observation that in Brazil in 1891 they decided to ban the illiterate from voting, which in the 1950s excluded more than 50 percent of the population.

 <span class="ch">_Colonial Societies: Diversity and Domination_</span>